 Help you set up an exercise program

 Teach your family how to help you get better

 Teach you how to walk safely

-Occupational therapy is a healthcare provider who helps people go back to their daily
+An occupational therapist (OT) is a healthcare provider who helps people go back to

 Helps plan treatment activities

 Helps both children and adults grow mentally, socially, and physically

 Helps children and adults learn how to do daily tasks

 Leads group or individual treatment to help children and adults in a mental health

 center learn to cope with daily activities